Student benefits and grants

 A government agency, Student Finance England, now deals with applications and queries about student loans or student grants for tuition fees and living costs, extra help, student loan repayments.

-Free school meals and clothing grants to help parents buy school uniforms are available for pupils whose parents/carers receive certain benefits.
+Free school meals, clothing grants to help parents buy school uniforms are available for pupils whose parents or carers receive certain benefits.
+We are committed to building shared prosperity in the borough by providing your child with the best education and support opportunities.

-Your children qualify for free school meals and/or clothing grants to buy school uniforms if you receive any of the qualifying benefits:
+Families may be eligible for free school meals and clothing grants if they receive the following benefits:

 - income support